 Pensions are just a way to put money aside to provide for your retirement.
 Think of them as a way for present-you to take care of future-you.

 Pensions work by paying regular contributions into a pot, which compounds and grows overtime.
 There are three main types of pensions in the UK: a state pension, workplace pension and a personal pension.

-Self-Invested Personal Pensions (SIPPs) are a type of personal pension.
-They’re a great choice if you’re self-employed and want to manage where your pension funds is invested or want to enhance your retirement savings (or all the above).
+Self-Invested Pension Plans (SIPPs) are a type of personal pension.
+They’re a great choice if you’re self-employed and want to manage where your pension cash is invested or want to enhance your retirement savings (or all the above).
 SIPPs are ‘defined contribution’ which means the value of your retirement pot depends on the amount you pay in and the performance of your investments (which can go down as well as up).
 As with all private pensions, you can only access the funds from your 55th birthday.